What is an MVNO and why it matters for IoT

 Com4 is an MVNO dedicated to IoT connectivity.
 We combine the stability of global networks with the flexibility and support that enterprises need.
 With Com4, customers benefit from expert service that consistently outperforms traditional carriers, tailored data plans covering all major mobile standards, including LTE-M, NB-IoT, 4G, 5G, and satellite, and future-ready technologies like iSIM.

-Our SIMs and eSIMs come pre-activated for fast deployment, and our advanced management platform gives customers full visibility and control over their connected devices.
+Our IoT SIMs and eSIMs come pre-activated for fast deployment, and our connectivity management platform gives customers full visibility and control over their connected devices.
 Most importantly, our team of IoT specialists ensures that every customer receives dedicated, knowledgeable support from people who understand their industry and challenges.

 pricing-options